Similar Articles

-The methods described below will throw light on most dreams, even if you do not take time to write out fuller associations.
+So, the methods described below will throw light on most dreams, even if you do not take time to write out fuller associations.
 When the insights gained in this way become useful, you may wish to increase your skill still further.
-Therefore, below, and throughout the book, additional information is given on how to draw out the wisdom in dreams.
+Therefore, below, and throughout the site, additional information is given on how to draw out the wisdom in dreams.
 A working attitude toward them is also outlined.

 Although the process of dreams might not be a direct attempt to present MEANING, a dream may nevertheless have a great deal of INFORMATION in it.
 This becomes clearer if we remember that not many years ago it would have appeared highly superstitious or suspect to claim to be able to tell a person details of their health and parentage from a sample of their urine or blood.
 Today it is common practice.
 We accept that a growing amount of information can be gained from these unlikely sources.
 Blood doesn’t contain meaning, but we can gain information from it.
 In a similar way a sample of our dreams can also tell us an enormous amount.
 Sometimes this data is obvious, sometimes it needs processing to uncover, as with urine and blood.